Form I-485 Adjustment of Status, Explained

 Check your case status

-You will receive a receipt notice 2-6 weeks after you submit form I-485 with a receipt number.
+You will receive a receipt notice with a receipt number 2-6 weeks after you submit form I-485.
 You can check the progress of your case on the USCIS website by entering your receipt number.
 You can also get this information by calling the USCIS contact center at 800-375-5283.
 Additionally, you can look up your expected case processing time on the USCIS website.
-Processing times vary based on where you live and your visa category but range from under one year to more than three.
+Processing times vary based on where you live and your Green Card category but range from under one year to more than three.

 Go to your USCIS interview

 You will likely receive a notice to appear for an interview at a USCIS field office.
 Interviews are frequently, but not always required.
 You will need to bring originals and copies of any documents you submitted with your application.
-You should also be prepared to answer questions about your application and case.
-You might be requested to submit additional evidence either before or during your interview.
+You should also be prepared to answer questions about your Green Card application.
+At the interview, you can submit documents that you forgot to submit at the first beginning, or additional documents to further support your Green Card application.
+You might be requested to submit additional evidence either before or after your interview.

 Get a decision

-USCIS will let you know in writing if your case is approved or denied.
+USCIS will let you know in writing if your Green Card application is approved or denied.
 You will receive your Green Card shortly afterwards if your case is approved.
 You will receive an explanation explaining why if your case is denied.

 4. Adjust of Status VS. Consular Processing

 There are advantages and disadvantages to both Adjustment of Status and Consular Processing.
-Most people prefer to adjust their status if possible but the best choice for you will depend on your individual circumstances.
+Most people prefer to adjust their status to obtain Green Card if possible but the best choice for you will depend on your individual circumstances.
 In either case, be prepared for a lengthy process and to submit a large amount of information and documentation.